 - CSE 447 Natural Language Processing (4)

 The main courses required to complete the Data Science option are already among the listed “CSE Core Courses” that Computer Science majors chose from to fulfill the degree requirements.
-The Data Science and Society Seminar (SOC 225), or approved substitution (contact CSE advising), counts as a CSE Senior Elective.
+The Data Science and Society Seminar (SOC 225) counts as a CSE Senior Elective.
 The overall number of credits required for the Computer Science degree is the same.
 Students wanting to declare the Data Science option should come to drop-in advising to fill out paperwork.

 The following links provide all the information required to: (1) determine your core and elective elective options, (2) see yearly capstone course offerings, (3) plan a pathway towards a specific specialization, and (4) help in determining your future course planning: